iali01/firstapp/README.md

-# My REST Application
+# Current weather and currency converter REST Application

-## Description about the app
 This Flask application enables you to get the weather of a certain city and it also has a currency converter.

 The application uses two REST API's, available publicly for free but requires registration.